-Combined, the transit initiatives create an "Anchor Mobility Hub" centered at Highway 7 and Millway Avenue and set the stage for building a transitoriented downtown.
+Combined, the transit initiatives create an "Anchor Mobility Hub" centered at Highway 7 and Millway Avenue.
+The mobility hub sets the stage for building a transit-oriented downtown.

 As defined in the Regional Transportation Plan for the Greater Toronto Hamilton Area (GTHA), a mobility hub consists of major transit stations with surrounding areas that have high development potential and the potential to become vibrant urban destinations where all modes of transportation seamlessly come together to support an intense concentration of employment, living, shopping and recreation.